lukaskremla/micropython-tools-jetbrains/DOCUMENTATION_zh-CN.md

 You can also trigger a refresh manually via the toolbar action, this is useful for when you want to see changes your code has made.

+### File System Context Menu

+The file system context menu (right-click) provides the core actions you would expect from a fully featured OS file
+manager:

+- Create new files (.py or any other type) and directories
+- Copy / Cut / Paste (limited to project → device and device → device, never device → project)
+- Rename files or directories
+- Copy file or directory name / absolute path

+You can also download files from the device.

+⚠️ Note: Downloads are potentially destructive.
+Ensure the destination directory does not contain items that would conflict with the files being downloaded.

+#### Opening And Editing on-device files

+On-device files can be opened directly in the IDE in read-only mode, with the option to enter edit mode.

+- Edits persist as long as the editor tab remains open.
+- You can save the modified file back to the device (if connected), or discard the changes to restore the original version.
+- The opened file can be refreshed if a device is connected

 ### Drag and Drop in File System Widget